-Moving Abroad | What to Do with Your House
+Moving Abroad from The UK | What to Do with Your House

-Option one: Sell your house
+Option one: sell your house

 Selling your house is an option if you need the funds to finance your move or if you don’t want to worry about maintaining your property.

 Ask them to share experiences of similar sales, and make sure you feel comfortable instructing an agent who will still be communicative even if you’re not in the UK.
-Research the market before settling on an agent, so you know are aware of the market and are confident you will be getting the best advice from your appointed agent.
+Also, check whether they understand taxes due on overseas transactions or local tax rules that may apply to non-residents.

 When it comes to your property, avoid complications by preparing the property for sale well in advance.
 Give yourself ample time to make necessary upgrades and fixes.

-Option two: Rent out your house
+Option two: rent out your house

-Rather than manage the rental yourself you might want to work with a letting agent.
+Rather than manage the rental yourself, you might want to work with a letting agent.
 They will be able to help you find a suitable tenant and manage the rental process for you.
 This can save a lot of time, money, and hassle.

 The first step in renting out your house, is to research and select an agent that specialises in lettings.
 Look for an agent who is knowledgeable about the rental market in your area.
 They must also be aware of the legalities you as landlord will adhere to when renting your house.